zpl-c/tester/README.md

 </div>

 # Introduction
-A simple to use library to easily cover your code with tests.
-No dependencies, no obscure or over-engineered pipeline, just a dead-simple framework that you can easily make use of, it looks pleasant (especially on CI flows) and it won't slow you down anyhow.
+Simple to use library to easily cover your code with tests.
+No dependencies, no obscure or over-engineered pipeline, just a dead-simple framework.
+You can easily make use of it, it looks pleasant (especially on CI flows), and it won't slow you down anyhow.
 ## Who uses this library?

 * [zpl](https://github.com/zpl-c/zpl) - This is where the library has originated.